 DO NOT link CTAs to your homepage

 This is a waste!
-Why?
-Because your CTAs are for funnelling your user to the specific area(s) of the site you want them to interact with.
-Sending them to the Homepage therefore defeats the point of CTAs because a Homepage of a site is often an overview of the entirety of the site’s key features increasing the amount of choice that a visitor gets rather than guiding them to your dedicated pages.
+Your CTAs are for funnelling your user to the specific area(s) of the site you want them to interact with.
+Sending them to the Homepage therefore defeats the point of CTAs because a Homepage is often an overview of the entirety of the site’s key features, increasing the amount of choice that a visitor gets rather than guiding them to your dedicated pages.

 DO NOT forget that CTAs alone don’t convert

 CTA’s are a great tool to encourage users to move around the site, so make sure the pages you are sending them to are strong in terms of content and design.

 Whilst offering a smooth user journey including CTAs is important , it is largely the content of your site that validates whether you are a company that is worth recognition in your marketplace.
 It is crucial to showcase what you’ve done and what you know.
 Using testimonials, case studies and industry news are a few of our favourite suggestions of how to include strong content.

 Similarly, attractive design with impressive features will help you build a convincing case as to why a user should engage with your brand.
 The CTA should contribute to an overall design that is impactful and reflects your brand effectively.